 Each display can be filtered by a wide variety of data types stored in our RAPID database such as formation, country, geologic basin, porosity, permeability, geochemistry parameters, etc. Spotfire is extremely easy to use and provides a powerful resource in reservoir evaluation.

 2. What is Spotfire Cloud?

-3. What are the uses of checkpoint and confirm activity?
+3. What are the uses of the checkpoint and confirm activity?

-- Confirm activity is deployed to provide client acknowledgements.
+- Confirm activity is deployed to provide client acknowledgments.

 - Checkpoint averts failures in BW Engine and makes sure to avoid duplications while saving the process state.

-4. Can you change a value of a global variable at runtime?
+4. Can you change the value of a global variable at runtime?

 - You can change the value of a global variable when you deploy your project in TIBCO Administrator training Bangalore.

 See the section on modifying runtime variables in TIBCO BusinessWorks Administration for more information on using TIBCO Administrator.

 - You can also specify values for global variables when starting a process engine on the command line.
 To do this, specify the following as a command-line argument when starting the process engine: